Announcing the 2023 Anisfield-Wolf Faculty Seminars

 About the Anisfield-Wolf Book Awards

 In 1935, Edith Anisfield Wolf established what she initially called the John Anisfield Book Award to honor nonfiction books that furthered the cause of “race relations” (as she later wrote in her will), deepened our understanding of racism, and enhanced our appreciation of the rich diversity of human cultures.
 At its founding, the prize took “race relations” to mean relations among Black, White, and Jewish Americans.
 Yet, the Award quickly broadened, recognizing books about immigrants and Native American histories.
 Winners have included Nobel Laureates Ralph Bunche, Toni Morrison, Derek Walcott, Nadine Gordimer, Gunnar Myrdal and Wole Soyinka, along with other major literary figures such as Langston Hughes and Zora Neale Hurston.
 Nobel Peace Prize winner Dr. Martin Luther King, Jr. was recognized in 1959 for his book Stride Toward Freedom: The Montgomery Story, well before he became a national figure.
 Recent honorees have included James McBride, Natasha Trethewey, the poets Donika Kelly and Victoria Chang, and Lifetime Achievement winners Ishmael Reed and Isabelle Allende.
-Eighty-seven years later, the Anisfield-Wolf Book Awards continue to honor writers who expand our grasp not only of race, but diversities of disability, religion, ethnicity, and gender, drawing from a variety of disciplinary perspectives in the humanities.
+Eighty-eight years later, the Anisfield-Wolf Book Awards continue to honor writers who expand our grasp not only of race, but diversities of disability, religion, ethnicity, and gender, drawing from a variety of disciplinary perspectives in the humanities.